dumberjs/examples/runtime-composition-aurelia/README.md

 There are three extensions (written in aurelia/vue/react) you can load into host-app.
 Try the button to fill up the form, then click "load" button.

 ## Technical notes:
-1. Host app loads extension bundle with a patched `define` which add `"extension-name/"` to all user space modules (but not package space modules) defined in the extension bundle.
+1. Host app loads extension bundle with special config which add `"extension-name/"` to all user space modules (but not package space modules) defined in the extension bundle.
 Read more about module spaces in [readme of dumber-module-loader](https://github.com/dumberjs/dumber-module-loader).
 2. All extension apps are self runnable.
 When extension is working in host app, host app loads a special `extension-name/extension` (`src/extension.js`), this is the convention in this demo.
   * you can go into every sub project folder, do `npx gulp` to run it in dev mode.
   * the `src/extension.js` has a convention to follow, read `host-app/src/load-extension.js` for more details.